alexilyin1/alexilyin1.github.io/_posts/2021-02-16-C++-Python-Project.md

 2. Use other endpoints to view albums/playlists/artists related to the original list from Step 1, and expand the original list
 3. Once a large set of albums/playlists/artists is selected, expand from within the list i.e. get albums/artists from playlists
 4. Extract all the songs from objects collected in the 3 steps above
-5. Use the Snowflake Python connecter to store the data in a Snowflake instance
+5. Use the AWS Python connecter to store the data in a AWS Redshift instance

 ## Wrapping Up